sbmpost/AutoRaise/README.md

     cd ~/AutoRaise-master && make clean && make

 *Note*: The warp feature works accurately with the default OSX task switcher.
-If you prefer an alternative task switcher and are willing to accept that in some cases you may experience an unexpected mouse warp, then replace the above make command with: make clean && make CXXFLAGS=-DALTERNATIVE_TASK_SWITCHER
+If you prefer an alternative task switcher and are willing to accept that in some cases you may encounter an unexpected mouse warp, then replace the above make command with: make clean && make CXXFLAGS=-DALTERNATIVE_TASK_SWITCHER

 After making the project, you will get two files: